 Giving life is a gift.
-It may not seem that way under many circumstances.
+It may not seem that way under any circumstances.
 But think about how awful is it when a couple wants to have a baby and they cannot.
 How much they suffer…therapy can be involved….marriages break up….think about it.
 Is there some technical relationship between the inability to conceive and the consequences I have outlined above?
 Where is the APA and AMA on that?
 But we all know people who have suffered this way.

 But those circumstances where pregnancy seems not at all a gift but a curse – I know they exist.
 But I think it is because we look at them through the lens of reason alone.
 When reason stands apart from faith, it can veer off course; lead man astray.
 Just like faith without reason can make a man fanatic.
-Reason needs faith and faith needs reason.
+Reason needs faith and faith needs a reason.
 Reason alone is cold and hard and unyielding.
 The human condition needs love and warmth and forgiveness and understanding to function.
-OF course it is reasonable to say that if I do not have enough money to have a baby, therefore I shouldn’t have a baby.
-But when that logic is introduced to the beauty of life itself, the value of life, a life made in God’s image and the uniqueness of being human, the reason alone seems void of a reality that is overwhelming.
+OF course, it is reasonable to say that if I do not have enough money to have a baby, therefore I shouldn’t have a baby.
+But when that logic is introduced to the beauty of life itself, the value of life, a life made in God’s image, and the uniqueness of being human, the reason alone seems void of a reality that is overwhelming.
 Life is ultimately more valuable than money…that life comes from a loving God and I will depend on that love to pull me through.
 I will see this differently now and live this “gift” of life without fear and in love and faith.
 I will apply myself in a way I have not thought possible.
 I will seek others out who want to help me without shame and with a humility that relies on their love and generosity.

 How much more beautiful is this picture than one in which the end of the road is death.
 There is dignity, responsibility, a humility that life is sacred, that life is an inalienable right that must be protected, a lack of fear in the unknown, and a hope in the future.
 Above all, though, there is hope in the One true hope, the Saviour who has already won the battle against evil for us.
 All we have to do is act in His love and receive His graces and know that He is there for us through it all…